qboticslabs/mobilemanipulationchallenge2018/README.md

-# Instruction to run the Tiago Librarian demo simulation
+# Instructions to run the Tiago Librarian demo simulation

 Software Framework